Shepherding (Australian rules football): Maxwell–McGinnity Incident (2009)

-Viney / Lynch Incident (2014)
+Viney–Lynch Incident (2014)

 Controversy surrounded an incident in Round 7, 2014 when Melbourne Football club player Jack Viney applied a bump on Adelaide Crows player Tom Lynch.
 Both players contested the ball from opposite directions.
 Viney arrived slightly later and as Lynch gained possession and was tackled by Alex Georgiou turning his body to protect himself from impact.
 The resulting collision, regarded by many as accidental, saw Lynch sandwiched between the two opponents and his head to clash with that of Gergiou, resulting in Lynch sustaining a broken jaw.
 Viney was referred straight to the tribunal, where he was suspended for two games, with the jury concluding that Viney could have avoided the collision.
 However, the Melbourne Football Club appealed the verdict, and the ruling was subsequently overturned.
 The decision attracted considerable media attention as many angered AFL fans expressed their concern for the spirit of the game.

-Dangerfield / Kelly Incident (2021)
+Dangerfield–Kelly Incident (2021)

-The football community was once again divided in Round 1, 2021 when a bump by Brownlow medallist Geelong's Patrick Dangerfield on Adelaide's Jake Kelly and clash of heads resulted in concussion and broken nose to Kelly and a 3 match ban for Dangerfield for rough, reckless, high contact.
-Other than the accidental head clash, the bump appeared to be well executed and inconsistency in the tribunal ruling had many commentators once again calling for it to be banned to eliminate the grey area around it.
+The football community was once again divided in Round 1, 2021, when a bump by Brownlow medallist Geelong's Patrick Dangerfield on Adelaide's Jake Kelly and the following clash of heads resulted in concussion and broken nose to Kelly and a 3-match ban for Dangerfield for rough, reckless, high contact.
+Other than the accidental head clash, the bump appeared to be well executed, and inconsistency in the tribunal ruling had many commentators once again calling for it to be banned to eliminate the grey area around it.